I'd like to tell you a story.

 Quite possibly, the first sense of community he had was working in that restaurant in San Diego.
 Finally feeling like he was a part of something, he latched on to the Latino community and started identifying with them.
 So much so that he decided that his calling was to live in Mexico.

 I get it - I've seen it before.
-I can sympathize with it.
+I can sympathize.

 Problem is, this is only going to fuck his shit up in the long run.
-He's already being ostracized for being a poser, and it's only going to get worse.
+He's already being ridiculed for being a poser, and it's only likely to get worse.